Winifred Eileen Kemp Trust

 4. Clearly demonstrate how your project alleviates poverty or supports people with disabilities among children, young people, elderly people, or their families

-Given the trust's small scale and high level of grant expenditure relative to income, they may already have established relationships with recipient organizations or identify beneficiaries through trustee networks.
+Given the trust's small scale and high level of grant expenditure relative to income, they may already have established relationships with recipient organisations or identify beneficiaries through trustee networks.

 Decision Timeline